AT Thru-Hike: Focus On Physical & Mental Preparation

 Take Time Off and Be Serious About Recovery

-In addition to training your body, focusing on recovery is also important.
+In addition to training your body, focusing on recovery is also critical.
 This includes things like foam rolling, stretching, and taking days off from training.

 One of the biggest mistakes people make when training for a thru-hike is not taking enough time off.
 Respecting the process and understanding that your body needs time to recover from training is important.